 If you’re in need of a meal that’s quick to re-heat, you can always count on frittatas.
 Here’s a few ways you can store them for meal prep.

 - For storing: Slice into individual pieces and pack away into airtight containers.
-It will stay good in the fridge for up to 5 days.
+It will stay good in the fridge for 3-4 days.

 - To freeze: Good news, frittatas freeze well in freezer-safe containers!
 You can store them for up to 3 months.

 If eggs are your go-to ingredient (like they are for me), I’ve got a whole list of egg recipes that cover breakfast, lunch, and dinner!
 But here’s a few favorites that make for the best breakfast ideas.